How to Import Advanced Custom Fields (ACF) From CSV, Excel, and XML

 Once you confirm that the data looks good, click Continue to Step 3.

-Step 3: Map Incoming Data Elements to Their Corresponding Advanced Custom Fields
+Step 3: Map the Incoming Data Elements to ACF Fields

 This brings you to the Drag & Drop interface, which allows you to map the data elements to their respective target fields.